 But in its louder moments, CAM is definitely one to annoy the neighbours.
 Torn can certainly make a racket.
 His Trans-Trem guitar enables him to create some very novel effects and original lines, with micro-tones and Middle Eastern flavours, and you can really get lost in his ambient loops.
 As far as I know, he was the first guitarist to use the loop/delay pedal extensively.

 CAM is also a very uncharacteristic ECM album, being much more in-your-face and rockist in its mixing and playing than most of the label’s output.
 In fact, it’s not really fair to judge it as a ‘jazz’ album at all.
-But sometimes Torn seems much happier playing solo or in duet with Isham; he doesn’t seem to know quite how to best use his superb rhythm section, composing tunes that rely heavily on one-chord sections.
+But sometimes Torn seems much happier playing solo or in duet with Isham; his superb rhythm section is underused, and the tunes rely too heavily on one-chord improvisations.
 Consequently Bruford and Levin sound somewhat muted and can’t quite bring the sort of forward-motion dynamics so crucial to jazz/rock.
-Bruford’s most successful moments are when he fashions melodic motifs from his Simmons pads.

-Two quick questions to end, prompted by a discussion with my brother about Torn: why isn’t there any music like this around these days?
+Two quick questions to end, prompted by a discussion with my brother about Torn the other day: why isn’t there any music like this around these days?
 Or is there?